elastic/kibana/README.md

 [Read more about the project-specific configuration](#project-specific-configuration)

 ### Project-specific configuration
 `.backportrc.json` can be added to every project where you use `backport`.
+This is useful for sharing configuration options with other project contributors.

 Example:
 ```json